-For over a decade BestExchangeRates.com has been a trusted voice in foreign exchange in Canada and globally.
+For over a decade, BestExchangeRates.com has been a trusted resource for comparing foreign exchange rates in Canada and worldwide.

 More than 3 million satisfied visitors have saved over $200M on foreign exchange.